bkamins/ABCDHypergraphGenerator.jl/README.md

-[ Info: Moving 1 stumps from community 29 to background graph [ Info: Moving 1 stumps from community 35 to background graph [ Info: Moving 1 stumps from community 36 to background graph [ Info: fixing 291 hyperedges that were multisets
-[ Info: fixing 162 hyperedges that were duplicated
+[ Info: Moving 1 stumps from community 29 to background graph [ Info: Moving 1 stumps from community 35 to background graph [ Info: Moving 1 stumps from community 36 to background graph [ Info: fixing 291 hyperedges (0.07% of total number of hyperedges) that were multisets [ Info: fixing 162 hyperedges (0.04% of total number of hyperedges) that were duplicated

 [ Info: Degrees
 generated degree distribution